RashidahJohari/Diabetes_prediction_streamlit/README.md

 # Diabetes Prediction: Deep Learning Approach

 # Classification Problem
-The objective of the diabetes dataset is to predict whether a person has diabetes or not, based on based on diagnostic measurements such as blood pressure, body mass index (BMI), age, etc.
+The objective is to predict whether a person has diabetes or not, based on diagnostic measurements such as blood pressure, body mass index (BMI), age, etc.

 Data Set Information: